Commercial Property

 Investors have many financing options available to them.

-Commercial mortgages may be the logical first step for many, and these mortgages can help with investments in offices, shops, leisure centres and more.
+Commercial mortgages may be the logical first step for many, and they can help with investments in offices, shops, leisure centres and more.
 Generally, these mortgages come in two main formats:

 • Capital repayment: With capital repayment mortgages, a portion of the capital borrowed along with added interest is repaid monthly.
 By the end of the loan’s term, the commercial property will be paid off in full.